qdcmedia123/fbi-wanted-ws/README.md

 but what I found is,  in current situation and the time frame all our query can not perform until and unless I spent more time on it in current situation

 In real world its not more efficient to caching each user query to our caching server and serve to the client, More efficient when we have source of data available, then we do our query through our application

+### We can imporve
+- Delegate gzip, SSL to a reverse proxy
+- Documentation using Swagger.io
+- Enable brute force protection
+- Cluster monitoring tools
+- Resource Management
+- Keep evaluating the state of application
+- Brute Force Attack Prevention, Too many request
+- Avoid DOS attacks by explicitly setting when a process should crash
+- etc

 ### Request
 Hope I will have opportunity to discuss how this application can be improved and more things which has not been done, How they can be accomplished